 How Ransomware Protection Works?

-First, you don’t need to pay the ransom to get your data back.
-Second, since you are restoring to a point-in-time before the ransomware infected your systems, you can be certain everything is clean, and the malware cannot be triggered again.
+Firstly, you don’t need to pay the ransom to get your data back.
+Secondly, since you are restoring your data to a point-in-time before the ransomware infected your systems, you can be certain everything is clean and the malware cannot be triggered again.

-Step Ahead’s data protection allow users to run applications from image-based backups of virtual machines.
+Step Ahead’s data protection allows users to run applications from image-based backups of virtual machines.
 This capability is commonly referred to as “recovery-in-place” or “instant recovery.”
-This technology can be useful for recovering from a ransomware attack, because it allows you to continue operations while your primary systems are being restored and with little to no downtime.
-Step Ahead leverages Datto’s version of this business saving technology is called Instant Virtualization, which virtualizes systems either locally or remotely in a secure cloud within seconds.
-This solution ensures businesses stay up-and-running when disaster strikes.
+This technology can be useful for recovering from a ransomware attack, because it allows you to continue operations while your primary systems are being restored with little to no downtime.